Animal Neglect Facts

 If the overseeing agency is non-responsive,consider circulating a petition that you can then present to the agency demanding that the abusive conditions be immediately corrected.
 Consider enlisting the help of the local media such as newspapers,radio and television stations to publicize the situation.

 A number of laws may apply; usually these would be state and/or local laws, but there may be federal laws as well (e.g., if you suspect the animals are used for fighting).
 To obtain local ordinances, contact your city council, local humane organization, visit your local library, or check online at www.municode.com.
-For situations in which your state’s anti-cruelty statutes may have been violated, see the Animal Legal Defense Fund’s information about criminal anti-cruelty cases.

 If your state anti-cruelty statutes are weak, you can help to strengthen them with the Animal Legal Defense Fund’s model law information.